ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ActivationComplete"></a>
 ## ActivationComplete<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API lets the auth service know that the device's activation is completed.
-It is used to signal the completion of the device activation process.
-The API returns a success result indicating the status of the operation.
+It is used to signal the completion of the device activation process to the authentication service.
+The method returns a success result indicating the status of the operation.

 ### Parameters